-52 out of 62 transitional objects in Orion A were observed at Near-IR (0.8-2.4 $\mu \rm m)$ wavelengths with the medium resolution spectrograph SpeX (Rayner et al. 2003), on the NASA Infrared Telescope Facility (IRTF) on Mauna Kea during the 2010A, 2011A , and 2011B semesters.
+52 out of 62 transitional objects in Orion A were observed at Near-IR (0.8-2.4 $\mu\rm{m})$ wavelengths with the medium resolution spectrograph SpeX (Rayner et al. 2003), on the NASA Infrared Telescope Facility (IRTF) on Mauna Kea during the 2010A, 2011A , and 2011B semesters.

 We observed our Orion A transitional disks with the Short-wavelength Cross-dispersed mode (SXD) on the nights of 15-17 Feb.
 2010 and 25-27 Feb. and 6-10 Nov.
 2011.
 We obtained spectra with various slit widths of 0.3", 0.5" and 0.8" for observations during the 2010A semester depending on the seeing conditions of each night.
 We used only the 0.8" slit width for the observations 2011 February because the weather and seeing were generally poor.
-Among the objects observed during the 2010A semester, 8 lacked reliable spectral types in the literature, so we used their spectra for the determination of spectral type as well as accretion rate.
-Of the 8 objects, OriA-34 was only observed with the 0.3" slit to get the highest resolution (R = 2000) available at SpeX in order to determine the spectral type as well as measure the mass accretion rate under good conditions (seeing ~ 0.3 ").
+The spectra of 8 objects observed during the 2010A semester were used for spectral type determination as well as accretion rate determination.
+Among the 8 objects, OriA-34 was only observed with the 0.3" slit to get the highest resolution (R = 2000) available at SpeX in order to determine the spectral type as well as measure the mass accretion rate under good conditions (seeing ~ 0.3 ").
 The spectra of the other 7 objects were obtained with the 0.8" slit (R \sim 800-1200), sufficient to narrow the spectral type range down to 2-3 sub-types by comparing absorption features of the Na I, Al I, Mg I, Ca I and CO to those of template spectra (Rayner et al. 2009a; Cushing et al. 2005).
-The details on spectral type determination are described in $\S2.2.1$.
+The details on spectral type determination are described in §2.2.1.
 For targets with very close neighbors, we oriented the slit so as to observe both simultaneously.
 For airmass greater than 2 we kept the slit orientation fixed to the parallactic angle.
 The SpeX/IRTF observation log is given in Table 2.
-We reduced our spectra with the Spextool package (Cushing et al. 2004), and the flux calibration and telluric absorption correction (Vacca et al. 2003) were done with a spectrum of an A0V star, HD 37887, observed near in time and close in air mass to each object.
+We reduced our spectra with the Spectool package (Cushing et al. 2004), and the flux calibration and telluric absorption correction (Vacca et al. 2003) were done with a spectrum of an A0V star, HD 37887, observed near in time and close in air mass to each object.